Feyn

 )

-Convert the graph to a sympy epression.
+Convert the model to a sympy expression.

-This function requires sympy to be installed
+This function requires sympy to be installed.

 Arguments: